 You will be informed of the cost share before your session begins.
-For more information, including cost share, and to register for one or both so you'll be ready to use a telemedicine service when and where you need it, go to MDLIVEforCigna.com.
+For more information, including cost share, and to register so you'll be ready to use a telemedicine service when and where you need it, go to MDLIVEforCigna.com.